dsrvlabs/vatz/docs/installation.md

   ```
   $ ./vatz plugin start --plugin <name> --args <argumnets> --log <logfile>
   ```
   Put the plugin name you want to start.

-  For example,

   ```
   $ ./vatz plugin start -p cpu_monitor
   ```

-  Alternatively, you can start the plugin with some arguments as below.
+  Alternatively, you can start the plugin with some arguments with `-arg` or `-a` flag.
+For example, you could change port number as below.
   Some plugins might require arguments to start.
 Check the plugin repository for available arguments or requirements.

   ```
   $ ./vatz plugin start -p cpu_monitor -a "-port=9094 -urgent=80"